 Mr. Lipset recalled what Max Weber, the father of modern sociology, said: "Every scholar has a party line."
 Mr. Wilson noted that from its inceptions in the late 1890s, social science had a "reformist" tendency.
 Many practitioners believed that social science could provide the route to a good life, which they would be happy to define.
-Both scholars agreed that the ongoing reforming impulse in the social sciences today falls clearly on the liberal side of the spectrum.
-Others go further and say it's not liberal, but radical.
+Both scholars agreed that the ongoing reforming impulse in the social sciences today falls clearly on the liberal side of the specfrum.
+Others go further and say it's not liberal, but radical roles didn't exist.
+Mead's work has since been re-examined.
+It turns out she didn't speak much Samoan, didn't spend much time there, got tricked by the girls she interviewed, and came back with just the results her mentor wanted to hear.

 Consider two examples that show the lay of the land.
 In my generation, college students were assigned Margaret Mead's "Coming of Age in Samoa."
-It "proved" that mon and women were really rather the same, but that society had shaped them into their sox roles.
-After all, Mead had investigated a tribe where conventional sex-linked roles didn't exist.
-Mead's work has since been rc-examined.
-It turns out she didn't speak much Samoan, didn't spend much time there, got tricked by the girls she interviewed, and came back with just the results her mentor wanted to hear.
+It "proved" that men and women were really rather the same, but that society had shaped them into their sex roles.
+After all, Mead had investigated a tribe where conventional sex-linked

 On the other side, there is James Coleman.
-Over 30 years ago, with a large government budget, he conducted a huge study to determine why students did well, or poorly, in school.
+Over 30 years ago, with a large government budget, he conducted a huge study to determine why students did well, or poorly, in school

 Of course, everyone knew what the answer would be: Bad schools and bad teachers made bad students.
 But Coleman's results were not what was expected.
 His results might be summarized in a single word: "parents."
 Students' performance was directly related to their home environment.
 But when social science doesn't conform to the prevailing liberal consensus, it is often ignored.
-And thus, more than 30 years later, the argument persists: "Just a little more money will fix things up in our schools."
+And thus, more than 30 years later, the argument persists; "Just a little more money will fix things up in our schools."
 This is science?

-And so, tou often we end up with dueling politicized studies.
+And so, too often we end up with dueling politicized studies.
 One large army of social scientists says welfare does not cause out-of-wedlock births; a smaller army says it does.
-One set of social scientists says affirmative action works well; another says it doesn't.
+One set of social scientists says affirmative action works well: another says it doesn't.
 The issue of school vouchers is similarly contested.
 Social scientists now get the same respect we give to courtroom experts, each of whom peddles his own theory of what DNA evidence really means.

-There was a time - I swear I remember it - when a professor, a social scientist, was hold in special regard because what he said was based on science and hence had to be respected.
+There was a time - I swear I remember it - when a professor, a social scientist, was held in special regard because what he said was based on science and hence had to be respected.
 Forget it.

-Ben J. Wattenberg is a nationally syndicated columnist and is a senior fellow of the American Enterprise Institute.
-He hosts a weekly public television program, "Think Tank."
+Ben J. Wattenberg is a nationally syndicated columnist and is a senior fellow of the American Enterprise Institute.He hosts a weekly public television program, "Think